Kaye Bondurant

-Katherine "Kaye" Bondurant (November 4, 1934 – August 5, 2019) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1993 to 1997.
+Katherine "Kaye" Bondurant (née Keyes; November 4, 1934 – August 5, 2019) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1993 to 1997.
 Bondurant was first elected in a November 1993 special election following the resignation of incumbent Representative Virgil Pearman.
 She did not seek reelection in 1996.

 She died in August 2019 at age 84.